 A little further afield from Santa Marta is the desert region of La Guajira.
 It is recommended you carve out a few days for this trip as it is a four-hour bus ride from the port.
 The peninsula is covered in sand dunes, salt flats and indigenous Wayuu villages.
 It is split into three sections: Southern Guajira, Middle Guajira and Upper Guajira.
 In the southern section, you’ll find the town of Riohacha from where you can take a trip out to the Santuario de Flora y Fuana Los Flamencos, a large nature reserve inhabited by flocks of pink flamingos!
 In the remote fishing village of Cabo de la Vela you can immerse yourself in the traditional lives of the Wayuu people by staying at a Ranchera, an authentic Wayuu hotel.
 Wayuu culture has remained strong in this area due to their highly effective defence systems against Spanish invasion.
 Cabo de la Vela also boasts natural wonders such as the gorgeous Playa del Pilón bordered by craggy green-blue rocks and the Pilón de Azucar hillside, a picturesque viewpoint from where you can see the magnificent Serranía del Carpintero mountain.

 Cartegena is the undisputed cultural centrepiece of the Caribbean coast.
 The city was once Colombia’s main Spanish port but in 1810 became one of the first towns to proclaim independence from Spain.
 Despite another invasion in 1815, Cartagena was again liberated in 1821 and acquired the nickname ‘La Heroica’.
 The Old Town, which is now a UNESCO World Heritage Site, sits within perfectly preserved centuries-old stone walls and contains the historical districts of El Centro and San Diego.
-Colonial churches, palaces, plazas and monasteries crowd the cobbled streets of the Old Town.
+Colonial churches, palaces, plazas and monasteries crowd the cobbled streets of the Old Town - a must-visit along a cruise to Colombia.
 The grand Palacio de la Inquisicíon stands as a stark reminder of the Spanish Inquisition and the museum inside it documents Colombia’s pre-Columbian, colonial and post-independence history.
 Soak in some religious architecture at the Iglesia de San Pedro Claver and Iglesia de Santo Domingo and feast your eyes on contemporary Colombian artwork at Museo de Arte Moderno.
-Feel history come alive in the creepy military dungeons of Las Bóvedas and at the old fortress of Castillo de San Felipe de Barajas.
+For history lovers along a cruise to Colombia, feel history come alive in the creepy military dungeons of Las Bóvedas and at the old fortress of Castillo de San Felipe de Barajas.
 The Plaza de los Cochos is packed with trendy restaurants, bars and salsa clubs and Mercado Bazurto offers delicious local delicacies for a real taste of Colombian cuisine.
 There are also a number of canoe tours which leave from Cartegena and take you into the mangrove swamps just outside of the city.

 Isla Providencia and San Andres